 After Alexander the Great ended his nonstop spree of conquering, he died.
 Too young to have taken thought about who was to succeed him as the next ‘emperor’ (or whatever you want to call the ‘supreme leader’ of a vast realm).
 His generals therefore scuffled over who would rule.
 Brutal wars followed for several decades.
-Eventually, four concurrent dynasties triumphed (although two more Greekish ‘kingdoms’ or ‘realms’ perpetuated distant in the East for awhile), providing adequate linkage & continuity to a mammoth region so as to be able to call it, in retrospect, a true imperial entity; and also, in hindsight, the very real & formational foundation of a later Roman-headed rule.
+Eventually, three concurrent dynasties triumphed (although two more Greekish ‘kingdoms’ or ‘realms’ perpetuated distant in the East for awhile), providing adequate linkage & continuity to a mammoth region so as to be able to call it, in retrospect, a true imperial entity; and also, in hindsight, the very real & formational foundation of a later Roman-headed rule.

 It is the Seleucid Dynasty of the Greek Empire that concerns us most here.

 This dynasty & region of the empire dominated, to varying degrees at various times, the areas of central Anatolia (ancient Asia Minor, present day Turkey), Persia (mostly Iran), the Levant (Syria & Palestine, etc.), Mesopotamia (basically today’s Iraq, with Kuwait, and parts of Afghanistan, Pakistan & Turkmenistan often thrown in, etc., etc.).
 Like all Greek imperial dynasties of the epoch, they were Hellenistic.
 Hellenic culture is the civilizing ‘glue’ that bound them together more as single entity than divided units, secondary only to the common blood of Greek colonists in numerous regions.

 Indeed, this Hellenic culture & thought is a forerunner of Modernist behavior.